kuldeep23907/Top-Level/Bootcamp/ETHOnline/Watcher/README.md

 _Question: can the Watcher commit the assessment is there is still one location not assessed?_ I'd say yes.

+In the Hackathon, when all watchers have committed their assessments, the campaign of th emonth is considered "closed" and the calculation of damage compensation may start.

 ## [Back to the Hackathon root README](https://github.com/Machu-Pichu/Top-Level/blob/master/Bootcamp/ETHOnline/README.md)